 "It’s just a white shed and a stack of sandbags filled with concrete, a replica of Checkpoint Charlie.
 Visitors to this traffic island on Friedrichstrasse pose from two directions – west and east – because they’re standing on the old symbolic border of the two Berlins.
 Checkpoint Charlie was for diplomats, Allied military and foreign tourists wanting to get into East Berlin, and that’s the source of its mystique.
 Today’s Cold War buffs have to be content with photos by the 1960s-era replica shed, a browse through the private collections of the nearby Haus am Checkpoint Charlie – and maybe a visit to the Allied Museum in Berlin’s Zehlendorf district, where the original Checkpoint Charlie building is on display.
 The huge portrait photographs over Checkpoint Charlie of two soldiers – one American, one Soviet – symbolize the Big Brother military presence of Cold War Berlin."

 Enjoy a guided walking tour of LUTHER HOUSE and MUSEUM, where Martin Luther and his family lived.
 This well-preserved place of Reformation relics includes Luther’s desk, his pulpit, and first editions of his books.
-Continue to nearby ST. MARY’S CHURCH, a twin-towered gothic church where Luther preached the Reformation, got married (1525), and baptized his six children.
-Finally, see LUTHER’S TOMB in the CASTLE CHURCH where Luther posted his 95 Theses against the sale of indulgences—and launched the Reformation in 1517.
+Continue to nearby St. Mary’s Church, a twin-towered gothic church where Luther preached the Reformation, got married (1525), and baptized his six children, and see the Castle Church where Luther posted his 95 Theses against the sale of indulgences—and launched the Reformation in 1517 (sites closed for restoration work).
+Finally visit MELANCHTHON HOUSE, a UNESCO World Heritage Site, where Luther’s closest friend and most successful co-worker Philipp Melanchthon lived and worked until his death.
+Without him the Reformation would certainly never have spread all over the country.
 Arrive in Leipzig and visit the THOMASKIRCHE, where J.S.
 Bach worked.
 It is the home of the St. Thomas Boys Choir and a place of musical creativity.
 Also visit the market square that today is a site for celebrations and festivals but that once was the scene of executions and political demonstrations.
 (Breakfast, Dinner)

 "Johann Sebastian Bach was a lucky accident for Leipzig.
 In 1723, when the city sought a cantor for the Thomaskirche, the late gothic church in today’s Thomaskirchhof, Bach got the job only when the city’s first choice Georg Phillip Telemann refused.
 Their second choice turned out to be the best – and forever changed music history. "

-Today, stop in Luther’s birthplace, Eisleben, and visit the museum, St. Andrew’s Church, and St. Peter & Paul Church.
+Today, stop in Luther’s birthplace, Eisleben, and visit LUTHER’S BIRTHPLACE MUSEUM and LUTHER’S DEATH HOUSE MUSEUM, ST. ANDREW’S CHURCH, and ST. PETER & PAUL CHURCH.
 Later, drive to Erfurt, where the fine gothic and renaissance buildings evoke memories of the days of Dominican Master Eckhart and Martin Luther, who spent his student days here before embarking on his journey to Wittenberg.
 Highlight of the day is a visit to the AUGUSTINIAN MONASTERY, where Luther lived as a monk, and the MERCHANTS’ BRIDGE.
 (Breakfast)

 DAY 5Erfurt.
 Excursion to Eisenach

 This morning, enjoy a guided visit to WARTBURG CASTLE, where Luther translated the Bible.
-Also see the Luther and Bach Memorials as well as LUTHER HOUSE, where he lived during grammar school.
-Then, visit ST. GEORGE’S CHURCH, where he sang in the church’s boy choir.
+Also see the Luther and Bach Memorials as well as the Nikolai Gate, through which Luther had always passed when entering or leaving Eisenach during his travels, and visit the NIKOLAI CHURCH.
 Return to Erfurt.
 (Breakfast, Dinner)

 Luther's Erfurt and Wartburg Castle